NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     #Administrative law
     administrative_law_title: Administrative law
-    administrative_law_content: Unifying principles of sound administration with algorithmic methods is challenging.
+    administrative_law_content: Unifying principles of sound administration with (semi-) automated decision-making is challenging.
 For instance<span>:</span>
     administrative_law_tag_motivation: Obligation to state reasons:</span>
-    administrative_law_content_motivation: Decision made by governmental institutions should always be explainable.
-When using machine learning, for instance for variable selection for risk profiling, presents difficulties.
-To what extent are arguments based on probability distributions tolerable to be included in a motivation why citizens are selected by a certain profile?
+    administrative_law_content_motivation: Governmental institutions must always provide clear explanations for their decisions.
+However, when machine learning is employed, such as in variable selection for risk profiling, this transparency may be obscured.
+This leads to the question of how far arguments based on probability distributions are acceptable as explanations for why certain citizens are chosen for a particular profile.
     algoprudence_rotterdam: Read Algoprudence AA:2023:02 for a review of xgboost machine learning used for risk profiling variable selection
     administrative_law_image: images/Awb.jpg